limweijun/tp/docs/UserGuide.md

    <img src="images/TAA.png" width="500">
 5. Type the command in the command box and press Enter or click the Send button to execute.
 Some example commands you can try:
 * `student add` `n/John p/96123456 e/john@example.com g/T03`: Adds a student named John to the TAA.
-* `student edit` `1 g/T01`: Edits the student John to change its tutorial group from T03 to T01.
+* `student edit` `1 g/T01`: Edits the student John to change his tutorial group from T03 to T01.
 * `student delete` `1`: Removes the student John from TAA.
 6. Refer to the Features below for details of each command.
 ---